Kingxukai/linux/Documentation/scheduler/sched-deadline.rst

  Therefore:

-  * a new struct sched_attr, containing all the necessary fields is provided;
+  * a new struct sched_attr, containing all the woke necessary fields is provided;
-  * the new scheduling related syscalls that manipulate it, i.e., sched_setattr() and sched_getattr() are implemented.
+  * the woke new scheduling related syscalls that manipulate it, i.e., sched_setattr() and sched_getattr() are implemented.

- For debugging purposes, the leftover runtime and absolute deadline of a SCHED_DEADLINE task can be retrieved through /proc/<pid>/sched (entries dl.runtime and dl.deadline, both values in ns).
+ For debugging purposes, the woke leftover runtime and absolute deadline of a SCHED_DEADLINE task can be retrieved through /proc/<pid>/sched (entries dl.runtime and dl.deadline, both values in ns).
 A programmatic way to retrieve these values from production code is under discussion.